 is one of the world’s major languages.
 It

 is a main or official language not just in France, but in parts of

-Belgium and Switzerland, in Monaco, in parts of Canada – notably but
+Belgium and Switzerland, in Monaco, in parts of Canada –

-not only in Quebec – as well as being widely spoken in north and west
+not only in Quebec – as well as being widely spoken in north